-During the 2021-2022 academic year, Wright State University - Main Campus handed out 116 bachelor's degrees in computer & information sciences.
-This is an increase of 4% over the previous year when 112 degrees were handed out.
+During the most recent reporting year, Wright State University-Main Campus handed out 109 bachelor’s degrees in computer & information sciences.

 | In State | Out of State | |